Accuvision Dry Eye

 This membrane is placed on the surface of your eye, much like a contact lens.
 This allows the healing and growth factors found in the tissue to reduce scar formation and promote healing.read more

-Dr. Ruchita Shah is a therapeutic optometrist and a certified glaucoma specialist.
+Dr. Ruchita Shah is a therapeutic optometrist and specializes in dry eye and glaucoma.
 She grew up in Austin, Texas and graduated with honors from the University of Texas at Austin with a Bachelor of Science in Neurobiology.
 She received her doctorate degree from the University of Houston College of Optometry.

 During optometry school, she was selected for the university’s Dry Eye Speciality Clinic, which provided her with extensive education and clinical skills to treat and manage dry eye disease.read more